vaibhavk2474/bitfinexTickerAssignment/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## see demo:

+click on the link: https://bitfinextwebticker.herokuapp.com

 ## Available Scripts

 In the project directory, you can run:

 ### `npm start`